rdwatters/ryan-at-confab/content/post/day-1.md

 ### Content Management Systems

 * Content management systems are rigid by nature
-* People who develop content models can't come up with an understanding of what a content model is
+* People who develop content models can't come up with a common, unified understanding of what a content model *is*
 * What we need is "ubiquitous language," from Domain Driven Design
     * Domain experts need things to be clear
     * Developers need things to be accurate